 4.)
 Pour into silicone chocolate moulds and cool in the freezer or fridge until set.

-Tip: Make sure you place your moulds on a firm surface such a tray so you're able to carry them once you've poured in the low carb chocolate mix.
+Place the silicone moulds on a firm surface such as a tray.
+This way, you can transfer them to the freezer once you have poured in the low carb chocolate mix.

 Here are ideas how you can change up the flavor of this keto chocolate recipe: